marcebd/utzilCare-voice/README.md

 ## Credits

-Built as a portfolio project by [Marcela Billingslea](https://github.com/marcebd).
-Clinical motivation from ongoing work with [UtzilCare](https://utzilcare.com), a HIPAA-compliant clinic management platform for healthcare providers in Guatemala.
+Built as a project by [Marcela Billingslea](https://github.com/marcebd).
+Clinical motivation from ongoing work with **UtzilCare**, a HIPAA-compliant clinic management platform for healthcare providers in Guatemala.
 Design language shared with UtzilCare's Ceiba system — forest greens for grounding, amber for the Guatemalan sun, warm cream for the earth.

 ## License